nulen/jquery.vEllipsis/README.md

 - handles screen resize
 - no additional wrappers or styles needed
 - number of lines to show can be set by class
+- additional ending html element can be added individually for each element thorugh data property

 Configuration:
 --------------